34th Street–Herald Square station: Exits

 At the north end of the primary mezzanine is the 35th Street exit, which contains a bank of turnstiles, token booth, and street stairs.
 Three staircases lead to all corners of Sixth Avenue and 35th Street except the southwest one.
 There is also a short passageway to either western corner of Broadway and 35th Street.

 When the station was built, there were entrances at each of four corners of Broadway, Sixth Avenue, and 34th Street.
 Two stairs each led to the sidewalk outside Macy's Herald Square on the northwest corner; the Marbridge Building on the northeast corner; the Hotel McAlpin on the southeast corner; and Saks on the southwest corner.
 As of 2023, the primary mezzanine has connections with the two entrances at Broadway/Sixth Avenue and 34th Street.
 The entrance on the west side is staffed full-time and has two staircases to 34th Street.
 The northwest staircase has an entrance to an underground Burger King.
 There is a long passageway containing a single street elevator that leads to PATH at 33rd Street.
 The entrance on the east side of 34th Street is staffed part-time and when the token booth is closed, only two HEET turnstiles provide access to the mezzanine.
 This entrance has a passageway that connects to the 35th Street exit and has two pairs of exit-only turnstiles from the mezzanine.

 Upon the station's opening, there were also four entrances at 32nd Street: three from the street and one from the PATH (then H&M) station.
 As of 2023, there is a separate mezzanine at the south end of the Sixth Avenue level that has two staircases leading to each platform.
 It is directly underneath the PATH station mezzanine (two levels from street level) and has a passageway leading to the entrance at Broadway and 32nd Street.
 Outside of fare control, there is an entrance leading directly to the two basement levels of J. C. Penney in the Manhattan Mall.
 There are also escalators that lead to the front entrance of the mall.
 The entrance at Broadway and 32nd Street is unstaffed, has two street stairs, and one stair to each of the two Broadway platforms on the very south end.
 There are street stairs to either northern corner of Broadway and 32nd Street, as well as to the northeast corner of 6th Avenue and 32nd Street.
+As of 2023, the northeastern entrance at 32nd Street and Broadway contains the Nōksu restaurant.